nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     $ npm install -g gulp
     ```

-2. Install yeoman and nuxeo generator and scaffold the project:
+2. Install Nuxeo CLI and scaffold the project:
     ```bash
-    $ npm install -g yo generator-nuxeo
+    $ npm install -g nuxeo-cli
     $ mkdir -p nuxeo-elements-sample && cd $_
-    $ yo nuxeo polymer && npm install && bower install
+    $ nuxeo bootstrap polymer package
     ```

-    The Nuxeo Generator (`generator-nuxeo`) will ask you several questions about the artifact name, etc.
+    The Nuxeo CLI will ask you several questions about the artifact name, etc.

 3. Run gulp to run the application and see what has been generated.